-The proposal to development the mini-storage will require compliance with all requirements of the City of Fresno Department of Public Utilities that will reduce the project's water impacts to less than significant.
+The proposal to develop the residential multi-family apartment project will require compliance with all requirements of the City of Fresno Department of Public Utilities that will reduce the project's water impacts to less than significant.
 When development permits are issued, the project will be required to pay drainage fees pursuant to the Drainage Fee Ordinance.
 Development of the proposed mini-storage will comply with applicable regulations and fees by the Fresno Metropolitan Flood Control District (FMFCD).